Westlink M7: History

 Western Sydney is the fastest growing part of the Sydney metropolitan area.
-The Ring Road 5 and State Route 55 – and later State Route 77 – originally meant to bypass Sydney, had instead become primary arteries for the western suburbs.
+Pennant Hills and Woodville Roads (signed as Ring Road 5, then as State Route 55), then later Cumberland Highway (State Route 77), were originally built as bypasses for Sydney, had instead become primary arteries through the western suburbs.

 In the late 1980s, with the intended construction of a BHP steel mill in Rooty Hill, Blacktown City Council required BHP to construct an arterial route that allowed industrial traffic to bypass the Rooty Hill CBD and the newly opened Davis Overpass.
 A 2 km two-lane road named Phillip Parkway was constructed between Woodstock Avenue and Eastern Road and opened to traffic in July 1992.
 The alignment of Phillip Parkway would eventually be the preferred alignment of the Western Sydney Orbital two years later in 1994.

 By the late 1990s and early 2000s, Western Sydney had become the third-biggest producer of Australia's GDP, after the Sydney CBD and Melbourne.
 The growth of industrial and residential areas brought about a massive increase in traffic on its local roads.
-This led to the planning of the Western Sydney Orbital, which, among its original purposes, was to serve the stillborn second international airport at Badgerys Creek.
+This led to the planning of the Western Sydney Orbital, which, among its original purposes, was to serve the at the time stillborn second international airport at Badgerys Creek.

 In January 2001 the federal government made a commitment to progressively contribute A$356 million to the Western Sydney Orbital project, with the remaining A$1.5 billion required for the design and construction provided by the private sector.
 Planning approval was given by the NSW Minister for Planning in February 2002.
 The project was renamed Westlink M7 in July 2003.